PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   required families retain historical pruning without index allocation; both production call sites pass LayoutState, which is synchronized after clones and pruning.
+- Quantized TransposeConv cleanup accepts only the exact linear `DEQUANTIZE -> TRANSPOSE_CONV -> QUANTIZE` grammar with TFLite input roles `[output_shape, filter, data]`.
+Input and output activations independently require finite positive per-tensor INT8 grids and in-range zero points.
+  Their quantized/float shape and signature metadata must match at each boundary, the bridges must share a floating dtype, and both bridges are private, uniquely produced, exclusively consumed, and topologically ordered.
+  The quantized output cannot also be a graph input.
+- Filter conversion is a pre-mutation plan.
+A producer-free rank-four INT8 filter with matching buffer metadata and a valid grid remains unchanged.
+A finite FLOAT16/FLOAT32/FLOAT64 filter is quantized in place only when it is private and exclusive; shared or public filters receive a deterministic `_q` clone.
+The filter data/grid/name and output quantization clone all complete before indexed input/output mutation.
+Fault injection proves that output-grid clone failure leaves the complete ModelIR unchanged, whereas the former helper had already converted a private float filter before raising.
+  Missing families retain historical pruning without index allocation; all three production call sites pass the Session LayoutState.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no